Assessments

 Requirements

 This deck should be tight enough to attach to a LinkedIn message or cold email.
-Every slide in the main deck earns its place.

-The Outreach
+The Outreach (+5 extra credit)

-Send your deck to at least one person at your target company.
+For extra credit, send your deck to at least one person at your target company.
 This could be:

 - A LinkedIn message to someone in strategy, corp dev, or a relevant business unit